 Francis first feature film, God’s Own Country, was developed and funded by BFI and Creative England and will receive it’s World premiere as the only UK film in the World Dramatic Competition at Sundance 2017.

-Brydie is a displaced Australian writer, performer and professional bangthropologist living in London and complaining about the weather exactly the same amount as every other Australian living in London.
+Brydie is a displaced Australian writer and occasional performer living in London and complaining about the weather exactly the same amount as every other Australian living in London.

 Martin is an award winning writer/director.
-His latest film, Seven Psychopaths, was released in 2012.
+His latest film, Three Billboards Outside of Ebbing, Missouri, will be released in 2017.

 Novelist and screenwriter, Andrea Newman changed the face of British television in the seventies with her steamy television serial A BOUQUET OF BARBED WIRE.